-- Check that the controller cable is plugged securely into the control panel and the servo drive - Be sure the 2 cables from the servo drive are plugged securely into the servo motor - Make sure that the load, stroke or auxiliary is not out of range - Be sure the controller is not paused or disabled.
-Press Enter or '.' to release, restart - Check to see if the servo motor is disabled.
+- Check that the controller cable is plugged securely into the control panel and the servo drive - Be sure the 2 cables from the servo drive are plugged securely into the servo motor - · Make sure that the load, stroke or auxiliary is not out of range - Be sure the controller is not paused or stopped. - Check to see if the servo motor is disabled.
 If so press the Enable button on the control panel